subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ## Sampling Future Latent States Using Diffusion Models

-Once the energy function has been learned, the remaining problem is to generate samples from the conditional distribution
+Once the energy function has been learned, the remaining task is to sample probable future states.
+This involves stochastic relaxation toward regions of low effective energy while retaining sufficient noise to represent the full conditional distribution rather than only its modes.
-$p_W(x|z,u).$
-This is itself an optimization problem.
 Beginning from an initial state, the system evolves toward progressively lower-energy regions until a probable future latent state is reached.

 In biological nervous systems this optimization may emerge through the interactions of large populations of neurons.
 In machine learning, an efficient approximation is provided by **diffusion models**, which implement stochastic energy minimization using Langevin dynamics.